StefanoZoia/METCL/METCL for generation/METCL applied to MetaNet conceptual metaphors/README.md

 ### Libraries

-nltk is used for lemmatization
+nltk is used for lemmatization, requests is used to query ConceptNet

 ---